Menu

 After a day of exploring Currawinya and debating whether we should stay at Myninya, we ended up heading to Corni Paroo camping area for our second night.

-And what’s more, the mozzie onslaught was nowhere near as ridiculous as the night before.
+Better still, the mozzie onslaught was nowhere near as ridiculous as the night before.

 Our second little corner at Corni Paroo, Currawinya National Park